Lemon Lime Philodendron vs Neon Pothos (Key Differences)

 Foliage Color

-The leaves of a Pothos plant are heart-shaped, while those from Philodendron typically have lobed or deeply divided edges.
+One of the most noticeable differences between Philodendrons and Pothos plants is their foliage.
+The leaves of a Pothos plant are heart-shaped, while those of a Philodendron typically have lobed or deeply divided edges.

-The Lemon Lime Philodendrons are slightly lighter in color and are a muted lime green with a tint that ranges from brown to pink whereas the Neon Pothos’ leaves are solid neon green.
+The Lemon Lime Philodendrons are slightly lighter in color and are a muted lime green with a tint that ranges from brown to pink, whereas the Neon Pothos’ leaves are solid neon green.

 Growth Habit